 The leftovers are even better than the day-of version…I live for leftovers. 😁.
 Am I alone here???🙋🏾♀️

-This Curry Fettuccine with Jerk Shrimp is absolutely delicious, YOUR weeknight dinner just got better!
+This Curry Fettuccine with Jerk Shrimp is absolutely delicious; your weeknight dinner has just gotten a whole lot better!

 What is Fettuccine?